NCERT Solutions for Class 6 Social and Political Life – I Chapter 7

 The person collecting garbage will fall sick due to various diseases.

 iii) Why do you think that proper ways of disposing of garbage are not available to those who work in municipalities?

 One reason could be due to the apathy of the concerned officials.
 The other reason could be a lack of funds.

-Lack of basic facilities leads to various health issues.
-It leads to the rapid spread of diseases which can be dangerous for the well being of the entire society.
+The lack of basic facilities leads to various health issues.
+It leads to the rapid spread of diseases, which can be dangerous for the well-being of the entire society.
 It leads to excess expenditure on healthcare, which can be a burden on the Government.
 The constitution guarantees a life of dignity for all its citizens.
-Not providing the basic facilities is equal to stealing their basic rights to a decent livelihood.
+Not providing basic facilities is equal to stealing their basic rights to a decent livelihood.

 8. Look at the image below.